Learning Outcomes

 Court Powers and Active Case Management

-The court has broad powers under the CPR to manage cases.
-These powers allow the court to:
+The court has broad powers under Part 3 CPR to manage cases.
+In practice, these powers allow the court to:

 Track Allocation

-Once a defence is filed, most defended claims are provisionally allocated to a track: small claims, fast track, or multi-track.
-The main factor for allocation is the financial value of the claim, but complexity, expected trial length, number of parties or issues, and the importance for non-parties can also influence the decision.
+Once a defence is filed, most defended claims are provisionally allocated to a track: small claims, fast track, or multi-track (CPR Part 26).
+The main factor for allocation is the financial value of the claim, but complexity, expected trial length, number of parties, remedy sought, importance for non-parties, and the nature/volume of oral evidence also influence the decision.
+The court disregards interest, costs, contributory negligence, and amounts not in dispute when assessing the “financial value” for allocation, and generally does not aggregate claims and counterclaims—taking the largest into account (PD 26).

 Key Term: track